-Of course, steam excursions do feature on the line from time to time.
-They are run by various specialist operators all year round, but more frequently in the summer months.
-They originate in other parts of the country and, unfortunately, do not pick up passengers at the stations on the Settle-Carlisle section of the line.
+Of course, steam excursions do feature on the line, especially during the summer months.
+They are run by various specialist operators and originate in other parts of the country.
+Unfortunately, these excursions do not pick up passengers at the stations on the Settle-Carlisle section of the line.
 If you wish to book a steam excursion, you need to contact the operator direct.
-There are several sources of information:

-Firstly, for an overall picture of steam locomotive movements around the whole of the UK, you could take a look at www.uksteam.info.
-This is a mine of detailed information.
+For an overall picture of steam locomotive excursions throughout the UK, take a look at www.uksteam.info, where you will find a mine of detailed information.
 By searching the site for a specific word, say Settle or Carlisle, you can quickly highlight whatever you’re interested in.
 There are links to the tour operators’ own websites where you can see more information or even book tickets.
 It’s also a really useful resource if you want train times, so you can be sure to be in the right place at the right time to snap that classic photograph!